 You may follow the activities of JUSTICIA, posted on www.justiciadh.org and in the media, where you can learn about our efforts, for example, but not limited to, lately:

-• The success in lifting restrictions on minors who were handcuffed when they were taken to and from prisons, according to a Law proposal prepared by JUSTICIA and presented by MP Dr. Michel Moussa in his capacity of president of the Human Rights Committee: voted and becoming effective now.
+Lifting restrictions on minors who were handcuffed when they were taken to and from prisons, according to a Law proposal prepared by JUSTICIA and presented by MP Dr. Michel Moussa in his capacity of president of the Human Rights Committee: voted and becoming in effect.

 Although JUSTICIA succeeded in making these last two demands established on the administrative level, it has also prepared a Law Proposal that is currently under approval and followed up until it comes to light, similar to other human rights demands that JUSTICIA is working on… For example, protecting the environment by preparing the necessary texts, including what she submitted to the Terre Liban Association.